-- Add in vanilla extract and oil, and mix at a low speed until fully incorporated.
+- Add in oil and vanilla extract and mix at a low speed until fully incorporated.
 Scrape down the sides of the bowl with a spatula, then beat on medium speed for about 30 seconds.

 - Gently fold in the rainbow sprinkles with a rubber spatula.

-- Bake for 30-33 minutes, or until a toothpick comes out clean.
+- Bake for 30-33 minutes, or until a toothpick comes out with a few moist crumbs.
 Allow the pans to cool for 10 minutes, then run an offset spatula around perimeter of the pan to separate the cake from the pan.

 - Place cake layers into the freezer for 30 minutes, to accelerate the cooling process.Once the layers are fully cooled, carefully flip the pans and remove the layers.